Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 7 min read

 Pressure Hold Test

-Now that you’ve inspected the tire for visible seepage and valve issues, check that the pressure holds to confirm the sealant did its job.
-Inflate to the recommended pressure so the sealant spreads; then rotate and bounce the tire to distribute fluid and improve sealing techniques.
-Use pressure monitoring to track PSI over 24 hours—note any significant drop.
-While monitoring, listen and watch for hissing or wet spots; these pinpoint leaks that need attention.
+Now that you have inspected the tire for visible seepage and valve issues, check that the pressure holds to confirm the sealant did its job.
+Inflate to the recommended pressure so the sealant spreads.
+Then rotate and bounce the tire to distribute fluid and improve sealing.
+Track PSI over 24 hours and note any significant drop.
+While monitoring, listen and watch for hissing or wet spots.
+These pinpoint leaks that need attention.
 If pressure falls or you see a leak, re-inflate to force sealant into the breach or add a small extra dose and repeat rotation.
 Once pressure remains stable after 24 hours and no leaks appear, the tire is ready for normal use.
 Regular checks help catch slow leaks early.

 Maintenance Schedule and Troubleshooting (Sealant Won’t Seal?)